 1. Introduction to Evolution (15 minutes)

 We begin with a question: why are there so many species of living thing?
-Children watch a short film showing the wide variety of animal species on earth - nearly 2 million known, and according to some estimates over 10 million in all.
+About 1.5 million are known, and according to some estimates there are over 10 million in all.

 We discuss the idea that all living species have evolved over a vast period of time: they have changed in order to adapt to their environments.
 This began about 4 billion years ago with tiny bacteria and continues today.
 This leads us to an astounding fact - all living things are related.